Bogomolov-Sommese vanishing and liftability for surface pairs in positive characteristic: Introduction

 In Theorem \ref{BSV, Intro}, a klt Calabi-Yau surface means a klt projective surface whose canonical divisor is numerically trivial.
 If the base field is an algebraically closed field of characteristic zero, then the Gorenstein index of a klt Calabi-Yau surface is less than or equal to $21$ by \cite[Theorem C (a)]{Bla}.
 In general, there exists a uniform bound on the Gorenstein index independent of the choice of the algebraically closed base field (see Lemma \ref{max Gor index}), but its explicit value is not known.

-It is worth pointing out that Theorem \ref{BSV, Intro} is new even when $D=0$ if $X$ is singular.
-In particular, Theorem \ref{BSV, Intro} shows that lc projective surfaces whose canonical divisors have negative Iitaka dimension have no local-to-global obstructions when the characteristic is bigger than five (see Theorem \ref{tangent} for the details).
+It is worth pointing out that Theorem \ref{BSV, Intro} is new even when $B=0$ if $X$ is singular.
+In particular, Theorem \ref{BSV, Intro} shows that lc projective surfaces whose canonical divisors have negative Iitaka dimension have no local-to-global obstruction when the characteristic is bigger than five (see Proposition \ref{tangent} for the details).

-The key step of the proof of Theorem \ref{BSV, Intro} is Proposition \ref{ext thm}, which is a generalization of Graf's extension theorem \cite[Theorem 1.2]{Gra} for lc surfaces in positive characteristic.
-The Bogomolov-Sommese vanishing theorem in characteristic zero (Theorem \ref{BSVoverC}) is reduced to the case where $(X, D)$ is log smooth by the extension theorem (see \cite{Gra} and \cite[7.C.
-Proof of Theorem 7.2.]{GKKP}).
-In this reduction process, we need the fact that an index one cover of $B$ is \'etale in codimension one.
-However, this fact is not necessarily true in characteristic $p>0$ when the Cartier index of $B$ is divisible by $p$.
-Therefore, we cannot apply Graf's extension theorem directly to reduce Theorem \ref{BSV, Intro} to the case where $(X, D)$ is log smooth.
+The key step of the proof of Theorem \ref{BSV, Intro} is Proposition \ref{ext thm}, which is a generalization of Graf's logarithmic extension theorem \cite[Theorem 1.2]{Gra} for lc surfaces in positive characteristic.
+The Bogomolov-Sommese vanishing theorem in characteristic zero (Theorem \ref{BSVoverC}) is reduced to the case where $(X, B)$ is log smooth by the logarithmic extension theorem (see \cite{Gra} and \cite[7.C.
+Proof of Theorem 7.2]{GKKP}).
+In this reduction process, we need the fact that an index one cover of $D$ is \'etale in codimension one.
+However, this fact is not necessarily true in characteristic $p>0$ when the Cartier index of $D$ is divisible by $p$.
+Therefore, we cannot apply Graf's logarithmic extension theorem directly to reduce Theorem \ref{BSV, Intro} to the case where $(X, B)$ is log smooth.
 In order to overcome this issue, we prove Proposition \ref{ext thm}.

 Moreover, reducing Theorem \ref{BSV, Intro} to the case of log smooth pairs is not sufficient because the Bogomolov-Sommese vanishing theorem is not known even for such pairs in positive characteristic.
 Proposition \ref{ext thm} enables us to apply the logarithmic Akizuki-Nakano vanishing theorem for $W_2$-liftable pairs, which was proved by Hara \cite{Har}, to our log smooth pairs (see Remark \ref{Remark:EXT2} for details).